CSA vs 23 NYCRR 500

 - Requires 72-hour cybersecurity incident notifications

-- Enforces phishing-resistant MFA for high-risk access
+- Enforces MFA for remote and high-risk access

 - Demands annual penetration testing and vulnerability scans